stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

    # > gencode.v31.annotation.knownloci.gtf: OK
    ```

-## Workflow

-Here are the resulting steps in the RNA-Seq Workflow v2.0 pipeline.

-1. Prepare the STAR index file.
+* Last, the following command is used to prepare the STAR index file:

    ```bash
    STAR --runMode genomeGenerate \                    # Use genome generation runMode.